data-apis/array-api/spec/API_specification/sorting_functions.md

 -   **axis**: _int_

     -   axis along which to sort.
-If set to `-1`, the function sorts along the last axis.
+If set to `-1`, the function must sort along the last axis.
 Default: `-1`.

 -   **descending**: _bool_